webtorrent/bittorrent-tracker/README.md

 }

 var optionalOpts = {
-  // RTCPeerConnection config object (only used in browser)
-  rtcConfig: {},
-  // custom webrtc impl, useful in node to specify [wrtc](https://npmjs.com/package/wrtc)
-  wrtc: {},
   getAnnounceOpts: function () {
-    // provide a callback that will be called whenever announce() is called
+    // Provide a callback that will be called whenever announce() is called
     // internally (on timer), or by the user return {
       uploaded: 0,